technicalpickles/jeweler/README.markdown

  * Push to GitHub (which results in a gem being build)
  * Tag the version and push to GitHub

+## Workflow

+ * Hack, commit, hack, commit, etc, etc
+ * `rake version:bump:patch release` to do the actual version bump and release
+ * Have a delicious scotch
+ * Go to [Has My Gem Built Yet](http://hasmygembuiltyet.org) and wait for your gem to be built

 ## Links

  * [Bugs](http://technicalpickles.lighthouseapp.com/projects/23560-jeweler/overview)